AlexTech01/PlayerOnlyPlates/README.md

 PlayerOnlyPlates is only officially compatible with Paper servers on version 1.21.4, but does not use any Spigot or Paper-specific features and should work on any Bukkit-based server.
 I will do my best to update the plugin when new versions of Minecraft come out.

 ## Development
-Contribution is always welcome.
+Contributions are always welcome.
 To compile the plugin from source, make sure you have openjdk and maven installed, then run `mvn package`.